tokenized/docs/protocol-actions.md

             varbin(16)
         </td>
         <td>
             A custom payload that contains meta data about this asset.
 Payload structure and length is dependent on the asset type chosen.
-See Asset documentation for more details.
+See asset documentation for more details.

         </td>
     </tr>